 How do you prepare for a rehearsal?
 If you have a planner she will do this for you, if you don’t have a planner but have a church lady she will make an attempt at it (not her fault, she just isn’t involved enough to know everything).
 But what if you don’t have a planner, what should you do?

 First you need to plan the ceremony out carefully on paper.
 What are the rules of the church, what are the minister’s or priest’s rules for ceremony set up?
 Who is going to stand where?
 Who is going to escort who down the aisle?
 Who will escort your mother, his mother, your grandmother during the processional and the recessional?
 What music will be played when?
 Are groomsmen and bridesmaids walking in together, separately, in groups of two’s?
+We start with a diagram of the ceremony area.
+We list each bridesmaid and groomsman in the place they will stand, we even plan for who sits in the family section.
+Mark my words; you want to leave nothing to chance.

 You need to know how many rows family will take up.
 These family members need to know they will be seated in the family section.
 At rehearsal, make sure groomsmen know where to seat family and where they can start seating guests.
 You don’t want Grandma’s seat to be taken by someone you work with.